Entre Mar y Palmeras Tour

 Entre Mar y Palmera Tour is the title of the world tour of Dominican superstar Juan Luis Guerra and 4:40 to promote his live album of the same title, his EP Prive and to celebrate the 30th Anniversary of his blockbuster album Bachata Rosa.
-The tour kicked off February 12, 2022, in Punta Cana, Dominican Republic and is expected to end on July 10, 2022, in Madrid, Spain.
-The Tour consisted of two legs – the first one in Puerto Rico, Dominican Republic and United States and the second in Spain.
+The tour kicked off February 12, 2022, in Punta Cana, Dominican Republic and is expected to end on July 13, 2024 in A Coruña, Spain.

 Background

 Guerra's previous tour, Literal Tour Grandes Éxitos, was expected to end on December 12, 2020, with a massive concert at the Estadio Olimipico in Santo Domingo, Dominican Republic.
 However, it was cancelled due the COVID-19 pandemic.
 On December 25, 2020, Guerra released a special live stream as a Christmas gift for his fans, and he released Prive EP.
 On June 3, 2021, he broadcast a special concert for HBO Latino and later released his second album Entre Mar y Palmeras.
 Shortly after, he announced a world tour with the same name.